paulramisch/bundestag_speech_tagger/README.md

 ## 3.2 BiLSTM & FastText

-The next architecture is the same, however the embedding layer is different, instead of the limited representations learned from the input data it uses a pre-trained embedding layer, using Facebook's FastText.[^22] While FastText is often used for embedding through a bag of words approach, here only the word embeddings are used.
+The next architecture is the same, however the embedding layer is different, instead of the limited representations learned from the input data it uses a pre-trained embedding layer,  Facebook's FastText.[^22] While FastText is often used for embedding sentences through a bag of words approach, here only the word embeddings are used.
 These embeddings capture the semantic meaning of the words and are fed as input to the LSTM network.
 The use of pre-trained FastText embeddings helps the network to overcome the challenge of learning meaningful representations from scratch, especially when dealing with large amounts of text data.

 There are other pre-trained embeddings, for example based on Google's Word2Vec algorithm.
 However, the Fasttext model is trained on a broader dataset than the most common German Word2Vec set.[^23]